An overview of the role

 - You will have achieved, or be on course to achieve, at least a 2.1 in your degree, although the subject of your degree is not important.

-- You’ll need at least 280 UCAS points (to have achieved in the same academic year, from your best 3 A Levels and excluding General Studies).
+- You’ll need at least 280 UCAS points (to have been achieved in the same academic year, from your best 3 A Levels and excluding General Studies).

 - We also look for Grade B or above in GCSE English Language and Maths.